 Are you totally ready to greet the summer with many, many scoops of paleo almond joy ice cream??
 Yeah!!!
 You grab the coconut, I’ll grab the almonds!
 Let’s do it. 🙂 Thank you so much for stopping by and trying my recipe.
 I seriously love sharing in silliness, joy, treat-making and these kitchen adventures with you.
 Can’t wait to hear what you think!
 ‘Til then…

 Sending you all my love and maybe even a dove, xo Demeter ❤️

 - Add bananas to a blender or food processor.
 Blend until crumbly.
-Add coconut cream, maple syrup and extract, blending until smooth.
+Add coconut cream, maple syrup and vanilla, blending until smooth.
 Scrape down the sides of the blender as needed.

-- Adapted from my Coconut Chocolate Chip Vegan Ice Cream (Paleo, V, GF).
+Adapted from my Coconut Chocolate Chip Healthy Vegan Ice Cream Recipe.

 - *You can use canned coconut cream, or you do the following: Allow a can of full-fat coconut milk to settle for 1-3 days—set it in a stable, cool environment.
 Open the can and scoop the firm, creamy white part off the top—this is the coconut cream.